P1sec/MCC_MNC/README.md

 The code from this repository, that is used to generate the dataset, is licensed under the terms of the AGPLv3.
 The data downloaded from Wikipedia is licensed under the terms of the Creative Commons Attribution-ShareAlike license.
-The 4 other websites used as source do not indicate any specific licensing for the data provided.
+The 4 other websites used as source do not indicate any specific licensing for the data provided however.

 ## Data sources